cometbft/cometbft/PHILOSOPHY.md

 # Design goals

-The design goals for Tendermint (and the SDK and related libraries) are:
+The design goals for CosmosBFT (and the SDK and related libraries) are:

 * Simplicity and Legibility
 * Parallel performance, namely ability to utilize multicore architecture